-It can get pretty hot on a pontoon, and because your pup doesn’t have the sweat glands to cool itself off, you should be interested in a bed that can regulate temperature to keep them cool.
+It can get pretty hot on a pontoon, and your pup doesn’t have the sweat glands to cool itself off.
+It's important to find a bed that can regulate temperature to keep your dog cool on the boat.
 Mesh fabrics that allow air to pass freely through the bed construction can feel much cooler to touch than dense mattress-like material.

 Choices like dog crates can be just as cool to stay in as an open bed or cot especially if it has panels that can be opened up to let fresh air in.
 Some beds also offer detachable roof structures that you can use to give your dog reliable shade while you’re on the boat.
 However it’s important to consider how wind can play a factor when it comes to the safety of a roofed dog bed, especially when you’re underway.